-In most cases, Human Resources will conduct an exit interview on or before the last day of employment and collect all College property.
+In most cases, Human Resources will conduct an exit interview and a separation clearance on or before the last day of employment and facilitate the collection all College property.
 Information regarding payroll should be directed to the Payroll department.
 If applicable, information regarding benefits continuation through the Consolidated Omnibus Budget Reconciliation Act (COBRA) will be sent to the employee's home address.
 It is recommended that the employee verifies that their current residence is on file with the College.